-RGA was formed on December 31, 1992 and has since grown to become a leading global provider of traditional and non-traditional life and health reinsurance with operations in the United States, the European Union, Latin America, Canada, the United Kingdom, Africa, Asia, and Australia.
+Since its launch in 1973, RGA has since grown to become a leading global provider of traditional and non-traditional life and health reinsurance with operations in the United States, the European Union, Latin America, Canada, the United Kingdom, Africa, Asia, and Australia.

 A FORTUNE 500 company, RGA has been listed on the New York Stock Exchange since 1993 (NYSE: RGA).
-As of December 31, 2021, RGA had approximately \$3.5 trillion of life reinsurance in force and assets of \$92.2 billion, and total annual revenues of \$16.7 billion.
+As of December 31, 2023, RGA had approximately \$3.7 trillion of life reinsurance in force, consolidated assets of \$97.6 billion, and total annual revenues of \$18.6 billion.